Iamthiagosantana/todo-app/README.md

 # Functionality:

+The application sends requests to the server when users log in, log off, or register, and whenever a task is added, changed or deleted.
-The application uses JSON Web Tokens and Cookies to handle authenticaction and verification before changing the todos of the user.
+It uses JSON Web Tokens and Cookies to verify if the user is authenticated before proceeding with the requests.
-The passwords are hashed using BCrypt
+The passwords are hashed and compared using BCrypt.
 The MongoDB Cloud database is accessed through Mongoose.

 # Tests (Only available through the online access to the application):